-Upon recommendation and proposal of the Nomination and Remuneration Committee, our Board of Directors determines the remuneration of the directors to be proposed to the general shareholders' meeting.
+Upon recommendation and proposal of the Compensation Committee, our Board of Directors determines the remuneration of the directors to be proposed to the general shareholders' meeting.
 Pursuant to Belgian law, the general shareholders' meeting approves the remuneration of the directors.
 The level and structure of the remuneration of the members of the Board of Directors are determined based on their general and specific responsibilities and market practice.
 Our shareholders approved the following annual remuneration and compensation of the members of the Board of Directors:

-Compensation (in EUR) (in USD) Chairman - Non-Executive Director 59,500 64,300 Non-Executive Director (including Independent Directors) 35,000 37,800 Additional fee for the Chair of the Audit Committee 17,500 18,900 Additional fee for a Member of the Audit Committee (other than the Chair of the Audit Committee) 9,000 9,700 Additional fee for the Chair of the Nomination and Remuneration Committee 17,500 18,900 Non-Executive Director (including Independent Directors) Additional fee for the Chair of the Audit Committee Additional fee for a Member of the Audit Committee (other than the Chair of the Audit Committee) 59,500 35,000 17,500 9,000 64,300 37,800 18,900
+In USD Chairman - Non-Executive Director 64,400 Non-Executive Director (including Independent Directors) 40,000 Additional fee for the Chair of the Audit Committee 19,000 Additional fee for a Member of the Audit Committee (other than the Chair of the Audit Committee) 9,500 Additional fee for the Chair of the Corporate Governance and Nominating Committee 10,000 Additional fee for a Member of the Corporate Governance and Nominating Committee (other than the Chair of the Corporate Governance and Nominating Committee) 5,000 Additional fee for the Chair of the Compensation Committee 13,500) Additional fee for a Member of the Compensation Committee (other than the Chair of the Compensation Committee) 6,800